kmadhugit/hadoop-cluster-utils/README.md

    3. Default `Spark-2.0.1` and `Hadoop-2.7.1` version available for installation.
    4. User can edit default port values, `spark` and `hadoop` versions in config.sh
    5. Before executing `./setup.sh` file, user can verify or edit `config.sh`
-   6. Once setup script completed,source `~/.bashrc` file.
+   6. Once setup script completed,source `~/.bashrc` file to export updated hadoop and spark environment variables for current login session.

 * Ensure that the following java process is running in master.
 If not, check the log files